Searching for the full symphony of black hole binary mergers: Real data concerns for searches for high-mass waveforms

 We therefore reproduce the figures shown in Figure~\ref{fig:sensratfar}, but using $\rho_{\mathrm{reweighted}}$ to rank potential events instead of using signal-to-noise ratio.
 This is shown in Figure~\ref{fig:sensratfarnewsnr}.
 We see in this plot a larger sensitivity increase when including higher-order modes compared to that seen in Figure~\ref{fig:sensratfar} due to the effect of the $\chi^2$ test.
 We also now see a larger sensitivity increase for the design Advanced LIGO sensitivity curve, whereas previously the larger sensitivity increase was seen with the early Advanced LIGO sensitivity curve.
 This indicates that the $\chi^2$ test is misclassifying more systems for the design sensitivity curve than for the early curve.
 These results qualitatively match the results in \cite{Capano:2013raa} where the authors made predictions of how the sensitivity should increase if one were able to include higher-order mode waveforms as filters in a search.
+As with Figure~\ref{fig:sensratfar}, we also show results considering only injections aligned close to edge-on to the observer in the lower panels.
+As before, we observe much larger sensitivity increases, and again this increase is larger when including the effects of the $\chi^2$ test.
+In Figure~\ref{fig:sensratfarnewsnr} we chose to set the maximum value on the colorbar to 2 to allow the reader to observe improvements in sensitivity that are less than 1.5.
+However there are some values that are much larger than this, up to a value of 4---indicating a 300\% increase in the number of observed signals---for the points with the largest mass and largest mass ratio in the lower right panel.
+In such regions our new higher-order mode search is especially needed.

 While it would be beneficial to work on exploring and tuning various signal-based consistency tests and classifiers to improve the performance of searching for higher-order-mode waveforms with template waveforms that do not include higher-order modes, such tests and classifiers will be more powerful if the template waveforms being used match well to the signals in the data.
 Some more work is needed to improve the separation of noise transients from real signals, in the intermediate-mass black hole binary parameter space, and in the case where the template waveforms match well.
 However, we recommend that such work is performed while using waveforms that include higher-order mode waveforms, as described in this work.